 We expect the development of our Rangeview Water Supply to require a significant number of high capacity deep water wells.
 We anticipate drilling separate wells into each of the three principal aquifers located beneath the Lowry Range.
 Each well is intended to deliver water to central water treatment facilities for treatment prior to delivery to customers.
 Development of our Lowry Range surface water supplies will require facilities to divert surface water to storage reservoirs to be located on the Lowry Range and treatment facilities to treat the water prior to introduction into our distribution systems.
 Surface water diversion facilities will be designed with capacities to divert the surface water when available (particularly during seasonal events such as spring run-off and summer storms) for storage in reservoirs to be constructed on the Lowry Range.
-Based on preliminary engineering estimates, the full build-out of water facilities (including diversion structures, transmission pipelines, reservoirs, and water treatment facilities) on the Lowry Range will cost in excess of \$340 million, based on current costs, and will accommodate water service to customers located on and outside the Lowry Range.
-We expect this build out to occur over an extended period of time, and we expect that tap fees will be sufficient to fund the infrastructure costs.
+Based on preliminary engineering estimates, the full build-out of water facilities (including diversion structures, transmission pipelines, reservoirs, and water treatment facilities) on the Lowry Range will cost in excess of \$340 million, based on estimated costs, and will accommodate water service to fund the infrastructure costs.